EOxServer/eoxserver/docs/sphinx/en/developers/atp_dev_guide.rst

-objects: i) task type registration function, ii) the task creation (enqueue) subroutine, iii) an exception class risen in case of full task queue unable to accept (most likely temporarily) new tasks, iv) task's status polling subroutine, v) the response getter function and finanlly vi) the subroutine deleting an existing task.
+objects: i) task type registration function, ii) the task creation (enqueue) subroutine, iii) an exception class risen in case of full task queue unable to accept (most likely temporarily) new tasks, iv) task's status polling subroutine, v) the response getter function and finally vi) the subroutine deleting an existing task.
 These are the ATP Python objects needed by our little demo application.